 Return to Zork (RTZ) is an adventure game released in 1993 and was the first in the series to use graphics with the other games being a solely text based adventure.
 Released around the same time as the exceeding popular Myst the games share a number of similarities with a point and click adventure at their core.
 Exploring the world through a first person perspective the game features video captured actors which was a popular inclusion within video games during the time period of release.

 In Return to Zork you play the unfortunate winner of a sweepstakes contest that gets an all-expenses holiday to Zork in the year of 1647 GUE which is well ahead in the franchise timeline by several hundreds of years.
 As a result the events (such as the Great Diffusion) you may have experienced in the past Zork stories are almost seen as myth and legend.

-Once players reach their destination though they quickly discover something is off about the place and that it has been overtaken by a dark and mysterious power.
-It’s up to you to save the inhabitants in the Valley of the Sparrows through exploration and investigation of this new evil power that calls itself Morphius.
+Once players reach their sweepstake destination they quickly discover something is off about the place and that it has been overtaken by a dark and mysterious power.
+It’s up to you to save the inhabitants in the Valley of the Sparrows that are in hiding through exploration and investigation of this new evil power that calls itself Morphius.
 With some buildings outright disappeared, vultures occupying the area and any survivors succumbing to insane nightmares there are many dark events to unpack.

 This multiple options philosophy also extends to the various puzzles players will have to complete with nearly all puzzles having 3 or more different ways to get past them so players don’t have to follow a strict linear solving adventure.
 That being said there are several clear pathways that provide the most efficient method of progression that feel equally satisfying to uncover.
 In progressing players can also utilise other unique mechanics of Return to Zork that include facial expressions to communicate with NPCs, a camera that ca take photos and a recording device that allows players to reflect on things they have seen or heard at any time.

 Review Platform: PC